q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 m.predict(x[0]) == mm.predict(x[0])
 ```

-On above block of code, we tried to load a model.
-I am not going to describe much here but we are printing summary and then checking if the prediction from original model and loaded model is right or wrong.
+On the above block of code, we tried to load a model.
+I am not going to describe much here but we are printing a summary and then checking if the prediction from the original model and loaded model is right or wrong.
 If our model is loaded properly, then the array of all `True` will be printed.

-## Upsample Layer
+### Upsample Layer
-Note that, `Pooling Layer` can be called as downsampling layer because it takes samples of pixels and returns new image with shape lesser than original image.
+Note that, the `Pooling Layer` can be called a downsampling layer because it takes samples of pixels and returns a new image with a shape lesser than the original image.
 And the opposite of this layer is `Upsample Layer`.
-Upsample layer generally increase the size of shape, in more simple words, it zooms the image.
-And if we see to the configuration of `YOLO(You Only Look Once)` authors have used multiple times `Upsample Layer`.
-For simpler case, I am doing the pixels expansion.
+Upsample layer generally increases the size of the shape, in more simple words, it zooms the image.
+And if we see at the configuration of `YOLO(You Only Look Once)` authors have used multiple times `Upsample Layer`.
+In a simpler case, I am doing the pixel expansion.
-Lets take an example(on my case):
+Let's take an example(in my case):

 $$
 \begin{pmatrix}
-12 & 10 \\
+12 & 10 \\\
 101 & 88 \end{pmatrix}
 $$

-The output after the kernel (2, 2) will be<i>(the kernel here will not exactly the kernel like on Maxpool or CNN but it will be used as expansion rate of (row, col))</i>:-
+The output after the kernel (2, 2) will be<i>(the kernel here will not exactly be the kernel like on Maxpool or CNN but it will be used as expansion rate of (row, col))</i>:-

 $$
 \begin{pmatrix}
-12 & 12 & 10 & 10\\
+12 & 12 & 10 & 10\\\
-12 & 12 & 10 & 10\\
+12 & 12 & 10 & 10\\\
-101 & 101 & 88 & 88\\
+101 & 101 & 88 & 88\\\
 101 & 101 & 88 & 88\end{pmatrix}
 $$

-This is just a simple case of Upsampling, and I haven not done much research about it.
+This is just a simple case of Upsampling, and I have not done much research about it.

 ```python
 class Upsample: